 Sports that require twisting movements also commonly suffer from back pain.
 The sport with the highest rate of back pain is golf.
 About 90% of injuries reported by professional golfers involve the neck and back.

-But it isn’t only professional athletes that suffer back injuries.
+But it isn’t only professional athletes that suffer from back injuries.
 Whether or not you consider yourself an athlete, when you lace up your trainers, cleats, or skates, you have a risk of suffering a back injury.
 Most will improve without medical treatment, although it may take a few months.

 Sprains, strains, and nerve injury in the back can result from overuse, repetitive movements, poorly fitting equipment, poor form, falls, and impacts.
 Back injuries can affect the spine, soft tissues, and fascia – the connective tissues that stabilize and support other tissues and bones.